benterris/.custom-config/manben/README.md

 ## Install

-Needs the def of a `ben` man section: add `ben` section to the MANSECT, like in the /etc/manpath.config Also add home/man to the manpath (export from zshrc)
+Needs the def of a `ben` man section: add `ben` section to the MANSECT, like in the /etc/manpath.config (Maybe add home/man to the manpath (export from zshrc) but probably useless)

 ## Command

-To have the `manb` command, you need to cp the manb file to /usr/bin and give it execution access
+To have the `manb` command, you need ln the manb file to /usr/local/bin (and maybe give it execution access)

 ### Usage